 Attend parent-teacher conferences

 Kids tend to do better in school when their parents are engaged in their academic lives.
-This means that you should attend all parent-teacher conferences, and you should meet your child’s teacher even before the conferences start.
-You should let the teacher know that you want to be involved, and if they notice that your child has any problems in terms of learning, understanding, or behaving, they should feel free to let you know.
+This means that you should attend all parent-teacher conferences.
+You should meet your child’s teacher even before the conferences start.
+Let the teacher know that you want to be involved.
+If they notice that your child has any problems in terms of learning, understanding, or behaving, they should feel free to let you know.
 This way, if problems do arise, you’d be able to solve them right away.

 Encourage them to do their homework

 For most kids, homework is usually seen as just an extra chore they need to do before they are allowed to watch TV or go out and play.
 They don’t realize that homework is there to help them better understand what they did in school as well as develop some healthy studying habits.
 To help your child see it as something that benefits them rather than something that simply has to be done, provide them with a healthier study environment.
 For example, their desk should be away from any distractions, well lit, and equipped with all the necessary school supplies.
 Moreover, encourage your child to do their homework when they feel the most focused, whether that’s before bed or right after school.

 Related to the previous tip, if you notice that your child is having trouble with their homework, or if they frequently need your help with it, consider hiring professional help.
 Some subjects, like math, require a lot of concentration.
 Even good students can have trouble with it from time to time.
 Fortunately, you can easily find a good online math tutor who can adjust to your child’s schedule and help them whenever they need it.

 Make sure your child is prepared for school